NeilAllen/ruby_rails/Understanding-binstubs.md

-Binstubs are wrapper scripts around executables (sometimes refered to as "binaries", although they don't have to be compiled) whose purpose is to prepare the environment before dispatching the call to the original executable.
+Binstubs are wrapper scripts around executables (sometimes referred to as "binaries", although they don't have to be compiled) whose purpose is to prepare the environment before dispatching the call to the original executable.